Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Interacting with user and systems.md

    prototype: `char * fgets(char * str, int size, FILE * stream);`
    The fgets function is useful when we want to read one line with a maximum length at a time.
    `char * str`: a pointer to an array in which to store the characters read from the file.
-   `int size`: how much space is avaiable for it to write data into `FILE * stream`: input file
+   `int size`: how much space is available for it to write data into `FILE * stream`: input file
    The function will return str if it succeeds.
 It will return NULL either fails or encounters the end of the file.
    It stops at **the end of the line, or at the end of the input, or exceed the maximum array length**.